-As requested by SHPO; Terracon Consultants, Inc. completed a Historic Resources Survey Report on December 2022 to provide more detailed historic-age resource evaluations and detailed accounts of prior cultural resource reviews and studies.
-This report was packaged and sent to the SHPO on December 23, 2022.
+As requested by SHPO; VA directed Terracon Consultants, Inc. to prepare an additional Historic Resources Survey Report to provide more detailed historic-age resource evaluations and detailed accounts of prior cultural resource reviews and studies.
+This report was packaged and submitted to the SHPO on December 23, 2022.